awake-sh/recruitement-exercise/README.md

 The exercise is quite open and feel free to go as further as you can/want.
 We develop some mock endpoints in order to dynamize your pages.

+Feel free to use anything you want:
+- Framework: VueJs, React, Angular or VanillaJS
+- CSS Framework or preprocessors: Sass, bootstrap, tailwind
+- Docker based, codepen, heroku, whatever.

 ## Campaign listing

 List all available campaigns.